aws-samples/aws-account-migration-example/README.md

 ## Overview

-This project provides example code that automates the migration of AWS accounts from one AWS organization to another.
+This project provides **example** code of how customer can automate the migration of AWS accounts from one AWS organization to another.
-Before performing any such migration you should read _all_ the consideration mentioned in this [knowledge center](https://aws.amazon.com/premiumsupport/knowledge-center/organizations-move-accounts/) article.
+Before performing any such migration you should read _all_ the considerations mentioned in this [knowledge center](https://aws.amazon.com/premiumsupport/knowledge-center/organizations-move-accounts/) article.
+The script does not handle updating the account payment method, updating the account support plans, nor phone verification.
+These prerequisite steps will need to be handled manually or with help from AWS Support.
 It is **strongly** recommended that you reach out to AWS support or your AWS account team to discuss any risks associated with migrating accounts between organizations.

 ## Prerequisites